 Our Kilimanjaro Machame route is a bespoke 7 day trek available on dates available to suit your needs.
 Minimum groups size is two people sharing accommodation in Moshi and tent on the mountain (single accommodation/tent is available for a supplement).

-If you would like to trek our 7 day Machame route or any other route on Kilimanjaro then please get in touch by email email@example.com or by phone on 01765 773015.
+If you would like to trek our 7 day Machame route or any other route on Kilimanjaro then please contact us or get in touch by email email@example.com or by phone on 01765 773015.

 Included in the price of this trip: